wyim/MEDIQA-M3G-2024/README.md

 | -------- | ------- |------- |
 | 842|56|100|

-There will be a Chinese, English, and Spanish version of each.
-All non-English train splits are machine translated from the Chinese original.
-All valid/test sets are human translated.
+- There will be a Chinese, English, and Spanish version of each.
+- All non-Chinese train splits are machine translated from the Chinese original.
+- All valid/test sets are human translated and validated by medical doctors.

 # Data Description